Mortgages For Over 60 Year Olds’

 Although many people view this as an expensive way to increase cash flow, it is essential to remember that the money can be repaid when the home is sold.
 This option helps individuals avoid applying for a mortgage or remortgage.

-How easy is it to get an over 60 mortgage – is it a good option?
+How easy is it to get an over-60 mortgage – is it a good option?

 Mortgages for 60-plus individuals or couples are, in many ways, very similar to traditional mortgages.
-What the over 60 mortgage lender cares about is your ability to pay the mortgage in addition to your other monthly outgoings.
+What the over-60 mortgage lender cares about is your ability to pay the mortgage in addition to your other monthly outgoings.

-Even buy to let mortgages for over 60s are very achievable as people who bought buy to let properties in their early 50s may have dropped off fixed or discounted rates, so they need funding for their rental properties.
+Even buy-to-let mortgages for over 60s are very achievable, as people who bought buy-to-let properties in their early 50s may have dropped off fixed or discounted rates, so they need funding for their rental properties.

 Some mortgages for 60-year-olds can have lower rates than those for individuals with good credit but lower incomes.